paypal/PayPal-Android-SDK/README.md

 PayPal Android SDK
 ==================

-Those building new integrations should consider using [Braintree Payments](https://www.braintreepayments.com/), a PayPal Company, which is the easiest way to accept PayPal, credit cards, and many other payment methods.

 The PayPal Android SDK makes it easy to add PayPal payments to mobile apps.

 *This documentation is available in Japanese: [日本語のドキュメント](docs/ja/README.md).*